Yuejiang-design/Data-visualization/README.md

 # About me

 Hello!!
 I am Carol, a master student in METALS.
 I love learning new things and travelling on my own.
-Here is my personal portfolio page and you can click to learn me more: www.yuejiang.me
+Here is my personal portfolio page and you can click to learn me more [](www.yuejiang.me)

 # What I hope to learn
 I want to learn data visualization in the course and plan to be a UX designer after graduation.